PierreDev01/TodoList/README.md

-# TodoList

-Here's a good GitHub repository description for your TodoApp:

 # Modern Todo App

 A sleek and modern Todo application built with React and styled with Tailwind CSS.
 This elegant task manager features smooth animations, a responsive design, and persistent storage to help you stay organized.